schordas/JataTwo/README.md

 ====================
 Run this command to parse your csv to json:

-*We no longer need to convert to JSON, w are uploading CSV.
 `python parser.py filename.csv`

+*We no longer need to convert to JSON, we are uploading CSV.

 Run this command to load the json into the data base: